 Keeping your computer updated is one of the best ways to ensure cybercriminals can’t break into and access your data.
 You should ensure that any security tools like antivirus programs are up-to-date in order to protect your computer against the latest malware threats.

-While fraudsters use a variety of tools and tactics to convince you to provide them with access to your bank account and other personal details, be sure to stay vigilant to protect yourself!
+While fraudsters use a variety of tools and tactics to convince you to provide them with access to your account and other personal details, it's important to stay vigilant to protect yourself.